arghadepRakshit/NAAC/README.md

 Generate auto-formatted NAAC reports

 🤝 Contribution
-Built and maintained by [Your Name], serving as a Backend Developer and system architect.
+Built and maintained by Arghadeep Rakhit, serving as a Backend Developer and system architect.
 Played a key role in:

 Designing the database schema